florianbeyer/RandomForest-Classification/README.md

 4. An image which defines your validation dataset in the same extend as the remote sensing image
 ### UPDATE: 2019-02-07
 In new version "*_shape.py" training and validation data can be inputted directly as shape files!
+Point 3 and 4 are noit necessary anymore!